 9. Buck Owens and Roy Clark appeared on a different series together beforehand

 Oklahoma-born "superpicker" Clark co-hosted the short-lived Swingin' Country series for NBC, proving his talents in a variety show setting.
 Owens appeared at least once on the 1966 series.
-Perhaps this one-off pairing weighed on one of the best and most important casting decisions in country music television history?
+Perhaps this one-off pairing swayed one of the best and most important casting decisions in country music television history?

 8. The series filmed just twice a year

 To work around touring schedules and other obligations, the cast and crew gathered in Nashville bi-annually to power through several tapings in a short time span.
 It's crazy to consider how much talent must've been on standby on a given day.
-The first few episodes included the likes of Loretta Lynn, Conway Twitty, George Jones, Merle Haggard and Charley Pride.
-Might they have staged a jam session for the ages while the tape machines weren't rolling?
+Early episodes included the likes of Waylon Jennings, Loretta Lynn, Conway Twitty, George Jones, Merle Haggard and Charley Pride.

 7. It had its own comic book